johnkary/johnkary.net/source/_posts/2016-12-25-metallica-hardwired-to-self-destruct-album-review.md

 The album's Deluxe Edition track **Lords of Summer** says it best: (It's been a long lonely winter / The lords of summer have returned!)

 Let's be real: only Metallica could save Metallica.
-With **Hardwired&hellip; To Self-Destruct** the band have redeemed over 20 years of disappointing music.
+With **Hardwired… To Self-Destruct** the band have redeemed over 20 years of disappointing music.
 Not with their best album of all time, or even of that 20 year span, but one sure to reclaim displaced fans.

-While far from flawless or without fat fit for trimming, **Hardwired&hellip;** is a return to greatness by simply not fucking it up.
+While far from flawless or without fat fit for trimming, **Hardwired…** is a return to greatness by simply not fucking it up.

 ## Bonus Content

 The band's [YouTube channel](https://www.youtube.com/Metallica) is straight killing it releasing new content almost daily.
-For **Hardwired&hellip;** the band shot [music videos](https://www.youtube.com/watch?v=uhBHL3v4d3I&index=1&list=PLJvQXRgtxlumAHceNRk3cx3P7MZVUCdBl) for all thirteen tracks.
+For **Hardwired…** the band shot [music videos](https://www.youtube.com/watch?v=uhBHL3v4d3I&index=1&list=PLJvQXRgtxlumAHceNRk3cx3P7MZVUCdBl) for all thirteen tracks.

 Each video is stylistically unique, ranging from fully animated story-arc narratives, to making-of in-the-studio style overlaid with album tracks, to quintessentially playing in a warehouse, to professionally recorded concert performances.
 Those appreciating the lost art of the music video will find value in watching each one.